 What a wild time right now.
 For those of us lucky enough to work from home or simply have all the time in the world, what do we do with ourselves?

-The best way to break repetition and dullness in days that blend seamlessly together into weeks that go on and on is to spice things up with fostering a dog from your local animal rescue.
+One of the best ways to break repetition and dullness in days that blend seamlessly into weeks that go on and on, is to spice things up with fostering a dog from your local animal rescue.

-Just be sure that you know what you’re getting into!
-The last thing a rescue wants is to have an eager keener go in way over their heads with a dog that’s too much for them and have to scramble to arrange other plans.
+You just need to be sure you know what you’re getting into!
+The last thing a rescue wants is to have an eager keener going in way over their heads with a dog that’s too much for them causing the them to scramble to arrange other plans.

 Our advice for a smoother experience when first applying to foster a dog?